 During a chimp trek in the Kanyanchu region, this antelope can be spotted in Kibale.

 Sitatunga- Tragelaphus Spekii

 Sitatungas are swamp-dwelling Antelopes adapted to survive where few antelopes can (swampy habitats).
 They’re great swimmers capable of hiding underwater leaving eyes and nostrils showing.

-In look, they’re closely related to Bushbuck.
-Males have long twisted horns and their coat color is greyish-brown and reddish-chocolate brown in females.
+General appearance: In look, they’re closely related to Bushbuck.
+Males have long twisted horns and their coat colour is greyish-brown and reddish-chocolate brown in females.